marblestation/benchmark-leapfrog/README.md

 # Simple N-Body with LeapFrog integrator

-Implementation in C, Fortran, Go and Rust of a very simple N-Body simulator with 3 particles using a LeapFrog integrator.
+Implementation in C, Fortran, Go, Julia and Rust of a very simple N-Body simulator with 3 particles using a LeapFrog integrator.
 Presented in [What can the programming language Rust do for astrophysics?](https://arxiv.org/abs/1702.02951), to appear in the Proceedings of the IAU Symposium 325 on Astroinformatics.

 The code has evolved since publication, implementing several suggestion made by the [Hacker News](https://news.ycombinator.com/item?id=13632894) and [Rust subreddit](https://www.reddit.com/r/rust/comments/5trref/what_can_rust_do_for_astrophysics/) communities.
 The current times on a 1,6 GHz Intel Core i5 machine: